JuliaGPU/NVTX.jl/README.md

 ## Requirements

-This requires the NVTX library be installed, as well as [Nsight systems](https://docs.nvidia.com/nsight-systems/UserGuide/index.html).\
+NVTX.jl now bundles the NVTX library for supported platforms, however you will need to install the [NVIDIA Nsight Systems](https://developer.nvidia.com/nsight-systems) to actually run the profiler: it is available for Linux (x86_64, Aarch64, Power) and Windows (x86_64), and the resulting profiles can be viewed on Linux, Windows and MacOS.

-Both are included in the [NVIDIA CUDA toolkit](https://developer.nvidia.com/cuda-toolkit) (no GPU is required).
-Currently only Linux is supported.
+Currently only x86_64 Linux has been tested, but other systems _should_ work.

-It can be loaded on any platform, even without the NVTX library, and so can safely be included as a dependency in other packages.
+NVTX.jl can be loaded on any platform, even those without the NVTX library, and so can safely be included as a package dependency.

 ## Usage